unisat-wallet/unisat-dev-docs/open-api/fractal-openapi-inscribe-fee-rules.md

-# Fractal OpenAPI Fee Rules: July 22 – Sep 30, 2024 Event
+# Fractal OpenAPI Inscribe Service Fee Rules: July 22 – Sep 30, 2024 Event

+> **Note:**
+> This document describes only the service fee (platform fee) for inscribe orders.
+The total amount to pay for an order also includes the minimum UTXO required for all inscriptions (minUtxoTotal), the estimated miner fee (networkSats), and any developer fee (devFee).
+For the full payment formula, see the [Inscribe FAQ](./inscribe-faq.md).

 ## Event Scope